Facebook pages Atheist Republic and Ex-Muslims of North America controversially shut-down by the social media giant.

 Muhammad Syed, the president of the Ex-Muslims of North America, tweeted on Monday that the ex-Muslim group’s Facebook page had been restricted (then eventually suspended) for having been “in violation of Facebook’s community standards”.

 Syed claims that hundreds of Facebook accounts are working to shut down atheist and ex-Muslim public pages.
-Facebook, he stresses, is doing little to combat this.
+Facebook, he stresses, is doing little to combat this:

 “Arab atheists, Bangladeshi secularists, and numerous other groups have been under attack for years, as religious conservatives in the Muslim world learn to abuse Facebook’s reporting system to their advantage.
 Early last year, multiple atheist and secularist groups were targeted with mass, coordinated infiltration and reporting – leading to the closure of many groups.
-These groups were eventually restored, but only after a lengthy and sustained effort by organisers to draw public attention to the issue,” Syed said.
+These groups were eventually restored, but only after a lengthy and sustained effort by organisers to draw public attention to the issue,”

 Atheist Republic has claimed on their website that,